facebook/react-native-website/website/versioned_docs/version-0.72/accessibility.md

 ### `accessibilityIgnoresInvertColors` <div class="label ios">iOS</div>

-Inverting screen colors is an Accessibility feature that makes the iPhone and iPad easier on the eyes for some people with a sensitivity to brightness, easier to distinguish for some people with color blindness, and easier to make out for some people with low vision.
-However, sometimes you have views such as photos that you don't want to be inverted.
-In this case, you can set this property to be `true` so that these specific views won't have their colors inverted.
+Inverting screen colors is an accessibility feature available in iOS and iPadOS for people with color blindness, low vision, or vision impairment.
+If there's a view you don't want to invert when this setting is on, possibly a photo, set this property to `true`.

 ### `accessibilityLiveRegion` <div class="label android">Android</div>

 When components dynamically change, we want TalkBack to alert the end user.
 This is made possible by the `accessibilityLiveRegion` property.
-It can be set to `none`, `polite` and `assertive`:
+It can be set to `none`, `polite`, and `assertive`:

 - **none** Accessibility services should not announce changes to this view.
 - **polite** Accessibility services should announce changes to this view.